bastiaanwilliams/M.I.L/README.md

 I hope you will enjoy it, if not though luck :)
 --------------------------------------------------------------------

+# Installation

 Please read carefully otherwise it might be one big disapointment.

+## Requirements

 What external programs do you need to run MyCroft Interface Linux?

-pqiv - simple graphics viewer
+* pqiv - simple graphics viewer
-feh - even more simple but powerfull graphics view mpg123 - audio converter, pre-installed on most Linux Distro's (installed by Mycroft also) bash shell - pre-installed zenity - GUI for shell commands mplayer - for media files like radio streams
+* feh - even more simple but powerfull graphics view
+* mpg123 - audio converter, pre-installed on most Linux Distro's (installed by Mycroft also)
+* bash shell - pre-installed
+* zenity - GUI for shell commands
+* mplayer - for media files like radio streams

-How to install
+## How to install

-make a folder $HOME/mycroft_interface_linux
+1. make a folder $HOME/mycroft_interface_linux

-unzip all the files into the folder $HOME/mycroft_interface_linux
+2. unzip all the files into the folder $HOME/mycroft_interface_linux

-open a terminal, xterm, gnome-terminal etc
+3. open a terminal, xterm, gnome-terminal etc

-cd $HOME/mycroft_interface_linux
+4. `cd $HOME/mycroft_interface_linux`

-./mycroft_visal.sh or bash mycroft_visal.sh
+5. `./mycroft_visal.sh or bash mycroft_visal.sh `

-This program uses the file: /var/log/mycroft/voice.log to function properly this log file is automatically activated when starting with: mycroft-start all
+This program uses the file: `/var/log/mycroft/voice.log` to function properly this log file is automatically activated when starting with: mycroft-start all

-===New commands===
+# Usage

+## New commands

 say: "exit interface" - will go back to the main menu